jlongster/devrepl/README.md

 Instructions for other editors like Sublime is coming.
 Basically just run the `devrepl` script though.

+You can use `debugger` in code to trigger breakpoints.
+The REPL will print "paused" when the thread is paused because of a breakpoint.
+Better interaction here is coming.

 Use a comma to run a REPL command.
 Available commands:

 * `,quit` - quit